nbyodai/nbyodai-tech-blog/content/posts/2019-03-02-writing-posts.md

 ```
     certbot 0.36.0
 ```
-to let you know that it is installed.
-Also go [here](https://certbot.eff.org/instructions) to learn how you can install certbot.
+To let you know that certbot is installed.
+Please go [here](https://certbot.eff.org/instructions) to learn how you can install certbot.

-> Now for the good stuff.
-Follow closely on your terminal

 ```
 certbot certonly -d <YOUR DOMAIN HERE> --manual -m <YOUR EMAIL HERE> --agree-tos